uniwebcms/component-library-template/guide.md

 Each component exported by a library should have a `meta/` directory containing:

 1. `config.yml`: Defines the component's parameters and presets.
-2. Screenshot images (e.g., `default.png`, `centered.png`) showing different component states.
+2. Screenshot images (e.g., `default.png`, `preset1.png`) showing previews for different component presets.
-3. `usage.md`: Optional file for additional component documentation.
+3. `notes.md`: Optional file for additional component documentation.

 Example `config.yml`: